-The weather forecasters are back to their annual forecast, scaring us that we are in for the coldest winter in a hundred years! (although as I write this, it is just like a bad summers day.)
+The weather forecasters are back to their annual forecast, scaring us that we are in for the coldest winter in a hundred years!
+(Although, as I write this, it is just like a bad summer day.)

 Never Clip or shave your dog in winter.

 One of the most important things is to make sure you never shave or clip your dog down to the skin in winter.
 Their fur acts as a coat for them.
-It’s incredible how many people don’t think about it or clip them short because it’s easier to keep dry and clean.
+It’s incredible how many people don’t think about it or clip them short because keeping dry and clean is easier.
 And if you do have a short-haired dog, think about getting them a coat.
 (Amazon.com has some great coats.)

 Make sure they are dried after a walk.

 Always dry them thoroughly after a walk and carefully wipe their paws and stomachs in the ice or snow.
 Salt and antifreeze can be ingested as they lick their paws clean, both of which can be toxic to dogs.
 Encrusted snow can also make the paws bleed, so keep a careful eye on them.